test-fullautomation/robotframework-tutorial/900_building_testsuites/doc_src/building_testsuites.rst

 exercise-05
 ~~~~~~~~~~~

-Demonstrates the usage of nested JSON configuration files
+Demonstrates the usage of nested configuration files

 exercise-06
 ~~~~~~~~~~~

-Demonstrates the usage of local JSON configuration files
+Demonstrates the usage of local configuration files

 exercise-07
 ~~~~~~~~~~~